VBTI-development/onedl-mmdeploy/docs/en/01-how-to-build/windows.md

 ### Note

 1. Release / Debug libraries can not be mixed.
-If MMDeploy is built with Release mode, all its dependent thirdparty libraries have to be built in Release mode too and vice versa.
+If MMDeploy is built with Release mode, all its dependent third party libraries have to be built in Release mode too and vice versa.